jckail/crypto_trader/README.md

 Automation of reporting/ machine learning components to detect trends amongst data sets.
 Unfortunately I haven't had enough time in the past few months to work on this component as much as I hoped and cut out all of the "half baked" step wise regression and k means clustering python it had been working but I didn't have the time to correct some noise in the data models.
 So to save you the hassle of working with crappy models I took it out.
 If you would like these anyways please feel free to hit me up via my contact information below.

-I recommend using dbt to manage data models if you decide to warehouse the data sadly it does not currently support Athena.
+I recommend using dbt to manage data models if you decide to warehouse i.e. Redshift/Postgres the data, sadly it does not currently support Athena.

 Luckily AWS glue does a great job of categorizing data in combination with using the "data models " directory attached to this repo and just saving as standard sql Queries.

 PLEASE NOTE:
 Do what ever with my code, its public on github for a reason.